 Currently leading and building out the Enterprise Data and Analytics (EDA) team at Macy’s, accelerating the digital transformation and building profitable lifetime customer relationships.
 He received his bachelor’s and master’s degrees from Tsinghua University, and a doctoral degree in Industrial Engineering from Texas A&M University.

-Sean MacCarthy is the Executive Director of Global Analytics and Store Segmentation for Claire’s Inc. Sean has worked in Retail, Operations, Supply Chain and B2B Analytics and Strategy for the last five years across the Home Appliance, Chain Drug Retailer and Fashion Accessories Industries with a focus on utilizing cross-functional data and insights to drive company strategies.
+Sean MacCarthy is the Vice President of Analytics for Good Sam/Camping World.
+Sean has worked in Retail, Operations, Supply Chain and B2B Analytics and Strategy for the last five years across the Home Appliance, Chain Drug Retailer and Fashion Accessories Industries with a focus on utilizing cross-functional data and insights to drive company strategies.
 He has been the “boots on the ground” cleansing the data and building the models, the leader in introducing emerging technologies and working with IT to implement them and the strategist who utilizes his team’s insights across their various functions to provide company direction.
 Prior to his corporate work, Sean was a Philosophy Professor whose area of concentration was epistemology.

 Bill Mayo is the Chief Administrative Officer of Wakefern Food Corp., the largest food retailer-owned cooperative in the United States.
 Bill joined Wakefern in 1995 after five years working in logistics for the energy and oil corporation Hess.
 He started his Wakefern career as a member of the company’s Leaders in Training program.